 The party went into hiding.
 It wasn’t clear how much of what happened actually ended up on the talk show camera, but you can be sure someone called the cops, not to mention Chizuro getting away to report to the NWO.
 They returned to Nanjo’s suite, only to find that someone had broken in and murdered the faceless NPCs in his employ (one has to wonder why they didn’t wait for the party).
 Nanjo is already here, and is too much of an emotional mess to do any deduction.
-The party initially suspects that Sneak might be the one responsible, and that he may have led them to Nanjo just to expose his base of operations, but that seems incredibly unlikely given that their meeting with Sneak was so far apart from the massacre.
+The party initially suspects that Sneak might be the one responsible, and that he may have led them to Nanjo just to expose his base of operations, but that seemed unlikely to me given that their meeting with Sneak was so far apart from the massacre, both physically and chronologically.
 In any event, the party retreats to Baofu’s hideout in the same district.
-Here, Nanjo gives a summary of evenhis scenario, and in Nanjo’s storyline, Nanjo players will hear Elly’s version of events.
+Here, Nanjo gives a summary of his scenario, and in Nanjo’s storyline, Nanjo players will hear Elly’s version of events.
 So that means it’s time for me to check someone else’s playthrough to see the other side of the coin!

 Because it’s just this one post, I’m going to fill our screenshots with general gameplay pictures rather than secure a source for Nanjo’s screenshots.

 Chapter 19: The Choices Made in the Beginning and the End

 Grimoire Valentine normally adds a sprite of Grimoire-Valentine-the-character next to the mission title while Ririn’s game is loading the chapters, but today he substitutes Lucretia.
 I should note that neither sprite is used by the game itself: they’re either impeccably on-model fanart, or were created by the BC team for some other purpose.